 B. EQUIPMENT & UNIFORMS

-• It is important that all players bring both a white and dark shirt with them to all games.
+• Proper shin guards are mandatory (i.e. players with cardboard or socks tucked into other socks will not be permitted to play under any circumstances).
+Mouth guards are strongly recommended.
+Players that attempt to play without shin pads can be given a red card at the official’s discretion.
+Any player caught playing without shin guards will be asked to leave the field of play immediately and cannot return until shin pads are adorned. • Soccer cleats (plastic/rubber) are strongly recommended.
+Athletic footwear with a flat sole is also acceptable.
+Metal cleats, screw-in studs and any other footwear is considered illegal.
+Any player found wearing illegal equipment will be asked to leave the game and not permitted to continue until the illegal equipment is removed. • It is important that all players bring both a white and dark shirt with them to all games.
 Generally the Home Team will be expected to wear white and the Away Team will be expected to wear dark.
 Any team that has a set of matching jerseys will be given priority to wear them regardless of whether they are the Home Team or Away Team.
 It is the captain’s responsibility to notify the Coordinator that they are wearing jerseys and their color.
 If two opposing teams have jerseys of a similar color then it is the home team that will be given preference and the away team will be expected to change.
 No red shirts may be worn.
 Goalkeepers must wear a different colour then either team.

 C. OVERTIME PROCEDURES

-• In all playoff games, if two teams are tied at the end of regulation time, each team will designate five (5) players to take part in a shoot-out.
+• In all regular season games, there will be no overtime.
+Games finishing in a tie will be recorded as such in the standings. • In all playoff games, if two teams are tied at the end of regulation time, each team will designate five (5) players to take part in a shoot-out.
 Only players on the field at the end of regulation time shall participate in kicks from the mark.
 Any player on the field at the end of regulation time can play goalkeeper.
 A coin toss will decide which order the teams will shoot in.
 Teams will alternate shots.
 If the score is still tied after 5 shooters, the shoot-out will move to a sudden-victory format.
 Players may not repeat shooting until all players have shot once.

 • Playoff formats will be determined by the Intramural sport convener.